jackalope/jackalope/tests/README.md

 The folder ``tests/Jackalope`` contains unit tests for the jackalope implementation.
-You should only need those if you want to debug jackalope itselves or implement new features.
+You should only need those if you want to debug jackalope itself or implement new features.
 Again, make sure you have the test workspace in jackrabbit.